git-keeper/CCSCNE-2024/student.md

 ![](images/bluej_checkout.png)

 Copy the clone URL from the `bluej1-rectangle` assignment email and paste it in the Team Settings window that appears.
 Leave the branch field as it is.
-Fill in the rest of your information, using the password from the account email you received from git-keeper:
+Fill in the rest of your information, using the password from the account email you received from git-keeper.
+Saving your password should be okay since it is randomly generated:

 ![](images/bluej_team_settings.png)